 - You agree to acknowledge the provider of the data in any publication making use of the data.
-Example: "We are grateful to the Australian Bureau of Meteorology, Space Weather Services for the provision of [dataset name] data."
+Example: "We are grateful to the Australian Space Weather Forecasting Centre for the provision of [dataset name] data."

-- You agree to send a copy of any paper using this data to the Australian Bureau of Meteorology, Space Weather Services.
+- You agree to send a copy of any paper using this data to the Australian Space Weather Forecasting Centre.